andyrobinson/ard-nav/README.md

 7. What kind of error values does the GPS give you?
 Ideally want it in metres.
 Unfortunately the device can only give you a value for how the satellite positions may affect the accuracy, not the absolute accuracy.
 According to Adafruit the accuracy is no more than 1.8m radius, so we should probably take the PDOP value and multiply it by 2 to give an estimate of the error radius.
 However we really need to check that this value is being correctly populated, as it depends on which sentences we are listening to, so need to look at actual values
 8. We need follow-on code for failed sensors - wind direction (can we find out by steering?), compass (use GPS), gps (use dead reckoning).
 Maybe ultimately we need more than one sensor.
 9. Note that when the input voltage falls below 6v that spikes caused by servo operation cause the Arduino to crash.
 We need to ensure that the Arduino power supply is protected, and there is a fall-back reset.
 Ideally whe the batteries get low we shut down until they regain some charge (I guess this could be never ...)

+## Notes on how Adafruit GPS Library works

+The read() method just reads a single character.
+It has two buffers, which it fills alternately.
+When read() gets an end of line from the GPS, then it closes the current buffer with a null, sets a flag to say that there's data available and switches processing to the other buffer.
+Note that there's no requirement to pick up the data, it just carries on alternating buffers.

+This does mean that if there is data available (and we pause reading new characters from the GPS while we read it) then we have a stable set of readings.
+Note also that there is a pause function for this purpose, although presumably we don't want to pause for very long.

+When we attempt to parse the data using the call AGPS.parse(AGPS.lastNMEA()) then this resets the data available flag (call the newNMEAreceived() method) until a new GPS sentence is available.
+Note also that parsing can fail, notably when the checksum doesn't work.

+So it would appear that in the interrupt we just call the read() method.
+When we want data from the GPS, we first pause reading, then if there is data available, we attempt to parse it and return the result.
+If there is no data available or the parsing fails, then we should just return some kind of "NO FIX" result.
+We should make sure that we unpause the GPS before we finish, regardless of the result.
+We could do this in a loop so that we can wait for the GPS should we wish to.